dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 cypherpunks write code (and not laws), and what metaphors might be useful to explore Bitcoin's future.

-Even though some prior knowledge about Bitcoin is beneficial, I hope that these lessons can be digested by any curious reader.
-Each lesson stands on its own and can be read independently.
-While some domain-specific vocabulary is used, I did my best to shy away from technical jargon and everything else that makes things more difficult rather than easier to understand.

-My goal in writing this is not to convince you of anything.
-My goal is to make you think, and show you that there is way more to Bitcoin than meets the eye.
-I can't even tell you what Bitcoin is or what Bitcoin will teach you. *You* will have to find that out for yourself.

 <!-- Internal -->
 [chapter1]: {{ 'bitcoin/lessons/ch1-00-philosophy' | absolute_url }}